Extending Tax Cuts for the Wealthiest While Repealing Healthcare Law – A Morally Untenable Agenda

 Supply-side tax cut policy, with the benefit heavily weighted to wealthiest, has simply not lived up to its promise to pay for itself by stimulating the economy and job creation but has substantially driven up our national debt.

 There is no evidence that the policy stimulated GDP growth and it actually underperformed periods where progressive tax policy was in place regarding both job creation and real non-residential investment.
-Additionally, with the intent of the benefit to the wealthiest being to stimulate investment (which did not occur), there is no control over where wealthy investors place this benefit; it leaked abroad into high growth emerging markets following 2001, sometimes back to where we borrowed from to support the benefit.
-Good for the wealthy, ‘Wall Street’ and foreign economies; but not so good for America and our future generations who inherit the debt for this exercise.
-To avoid redundancy, I refer you to two articles I recently posted on these issues that provide detail of the above points and more (ref) (ref).
+US capital investment, the supposed benefit of the tax cuts, during the GW Bush years was the lowest in the post WWII era.
+The policy failed as there is no control over where the wealthy and corporations deploy their capital; it leaked abroad into high growth emerging markets following 2001, sometimes back to where we borrowed from to support the benefit.
+Good for the wealthy, ‘Wall Street’ and foreign economies; but not so good for America and our future generations who inherit the debt from this exercise.
+To avoid redundancy, I refer you to articles I written on this topic that provide detail of the above points and more (ref) (ref) (ref).

 Discussion